 - Buy and Sell Signals: It generates buy signals when the price of a given security is above the 9 EMA, and sell signals when the price is below.

-- Risk management: This would include position sizing and stop-loss orders.
+- Risk management strategy: This would include position sizing and stop-loss orders.

 Steps to Implement the 9 EMA Trading Strategy

-- Select Security: Decide which security you want to trade like stocks, futures, options, and currencies.
+- Select Security: Decide which security you want to trade, like stocks, futures, options, or currencies.

 - Create your strategy rules: Code your strategy and specify the rules for buying and selling the security.